 Disney World Onsite Hotels

 Like I said earlier, I think Disney World really shines with its wide variety of resorts.
 Disney World has tons of different resort options in all different price ranges.
 If your family wants to enjoy a full resort experience along with the parks, head to Orlando!
-Disney World currently has 25 onsite hotels, with more in the works, including the Riviera Resort opening this year.
+Disney World currently has 25 onsite hotels from Deluxe to moderate to value, with more in the works, including the new Riviera Resort.

 Accommodations range from the All-Star value resorts, which are perfect for the budget-conscious, to high-end deluxe resort options like the Grand Floridian and the Polynesian.
 You can take a look at all the Deluxe Resorts here, they are all seriously incredible.
 No matter what you’re looking for in accommodations, you’ll surely find something at Disney World.